-Students enrolled in face-to-face and online options both maintain their connection to their regular brick-and-mortar schools.
-The online curriculum is no different than that of the face-to-face curriculum and continues to rely on the District's core instructional materials which are all highly aligned to Michigan State Standards.
-Face-to-face and online schedules follow the same daily schedules and the same year-long pacing to ensure that any future transitions between online and face-to-face are seamless.
-In addition, students learning online will be able to pick-up hard copy instructional materials (e.g. consumables and novels) from their school building to support their learning.
+Students learning online maintain their connection to their regular brick-and-mortar schools.
+The online curriculum is no different than that of the standard face-to-face curriculum and continues to rely on the District's core instructional materials which are all highly aligned to Michigan State Standards.
+Online schedules follow a regular daily schedule and standard year-long pacing to ensure that any future transitions between online and face-to-face are seamless.
+In addition, students learning online will be able to pick-up hard copy instructional materials (e.g. consumables and novels) from their school building or Technology and Parent Resource Support Hub to support their learning.